SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

-[2.8.0-dev() (Early version for Release 2.8.
+[2.8.0-dev](https://www.dropbox.com/s/4sn68fjlu7t94rh/Simulator%20Controller%202.8.0-dev.zip?dl=1) (Early version for Release 2.8.
 New features: New plugin "Race Engineer" for handling Jona for different simulations, Early integration of Jona for RaceRoom Racing Experience and rFactor 2.
 No documentation or update procedures yet...)

+Note: Most of the "raceEngineer..." parameters have moved from the plugin "ACC" to the plugin "Race Engineer".

 #### Latest release builds